 Under the Equality Act 2010, employers in the United Kingdom may (although they are not required to) take under-representation of those with protected characteristics into account when selecting between two equally qualified candidates for recruitment or promotion, provided that there is no automatic selection of under-represented groups, and decisions are not made irrespective of merit (ie, by the use of mandatory quotas, which is an increasingly common phenomenon in mainland Europe).
-Regardless of the new provisions, the selection of a less-qualified candidate on the grounds that he or she is in a protected category remains unlawful.
+Regardless of the new provisions, the selection of a less-qualified candidate, because he or she is in a protected category, remains unlawful.

-10 Must there be a written employment contract?
+Must there be a written employment contract?
 If yes, what essential terms are required to be evidenced in writing?

 No, there is no statutory requirement for a written employment contract.
-There must, however, be a statutory statement of particulars, which must be provided to the employee or worker on 'day one' of their employment, incorporating the following:
+There must, however, be a statutory statement of particulars, which must be provided to the employee or worker on day one of their employment, incorporating the following:

-- the names and addresses of the employee or worker and the employer);

-- · the start date and the continuous employment commencement date;

-- the job title;

-- the place of work;

-- the length of the temporary or fixed-term work;

-- terms relating to work outside the United Kingdom for a period of more than one month;

-- remuneration details;

-- the hours of work;

-- the days of the week on which he or she is required to work and whether working hours or days may be variable;

-- any probationary period that starts at the beginning of the engagement, including any conditions and its duration;

-- holidays and holiday pay;

-- sickness and sick pay;

-- the pension;

-- any part of any training entitlement that the employer requires him or her to complete, including any training that it requires but does not pay for;

-- any other benefits provided by the employer;

-- the notice period;

-- whether the work is temporary or fixed term;

-- collective agreements; and

-- the disciplinary and grievance procedures.
+- the names and addresses of the employee or worker and the employer; - the start date and the continuous employment commencement date; - · the job title; - the place of work; - · the length of the temporary or fixed-term work; - terms relating to work outside the United Kingdom for a period of more than one month; - · remuneration details; - the hours of work: - the days of the week on which he or she is required to work and whether working hours or days may be variable; - any probationary period that starts at the beginning of the engagement, including any conditions and its duration; - holidays and holiday pay; - sickness and sick pay; - any other paid leave (eg, family related leave such as maternity or paternity leave, or time off for public duties); - the pension; - any part of any training entitlement that the employer requires him or her to complete, including any training that it requires but does not pay for; - · any other benefits provided by the employer; - the notice period; - whether the work is temporary or fixed-term; - · collective agreements; and - the disciplinary and grievance procedures.